zloedi/cel_shader/README.md

-# Simple Vertex Color Toon Shader For Unity 3D
+# Simple Vertex Color Toon Shader For Unity 3D on mobile

 ======